SystemsApproach/private5g/software/smallcell.rst

 external gNodeB.
 The details of how to do this depend on the small cell you are using, but we identify the main issues you need to address.
-For examples of small cells commonly used with Aether, we recommend the following SERCOMM devices from the ONF MarketPlace:
+For examples of small cells commonly used with Aether, we recommend the two SERCOMM devices from the ONF MarketPlace:

 .. _reading_sercomm:
 .. admonition:: Further Reading